carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 ### Jenkins: Data Persistence

 Jenkins depends on a Fyle System to store its configuration and build data: [$JENKINS_HOME](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/jenkins-home)
+Nevertheless, some of it outcomes can be storage outside of the Filesystem see [Pluggable Storage](https://www.jenkins.io/sigs/cloud-native/pluggable-storage/)

 ### Jenkins: Configuration